peterjunpark/gpu-cluster-networking/docs/how-to/multi-node-config.rst

 Use this example to run an OFED perftest between GPUs in pairs (GPU0 to GPU1, GPU2 to GPU3, and so on).

 .. note::

-   If you have Mellanox/Nvidia NICs, be aware that the default OFED perftest installation doesn't include ROCm support.
+   If you have Mellanox or NVIDIA NICs, be aware that the default OFED perftest installation doesn't include ROCm support.
 Follow the :ref:`installation instructions<OFED-Perftest-installation-and-benchmarking>` if you haven't done so already.

 In this example, localhost is used by the client to call the server.
 You may use a specific IP address to ensure the network is tested.